walstromowen/shackle-breaker/README.md

 # ShackleBreaker
-Text adventure game based on the Shackle Breaker story
+Roguelike turnbased adventure game based on the Shackle Breaker story

 ## TODO

+# Critical Changes
+* Party Screen update on switch -> So that ally switches and retreats can happen

 # Planned Quality of Life Improvements
 * Alphabetize CSS rules